CodeForAfrica/afriLEAKS-website/_includes/parts/faq.md

+### As a whistleblower, why should I use afriLeaks?

+This website uses state of the art security software to anonymize your internet connection as you submit documents or correspond with reporters.
+This way, your identity is protected both from the reporters which receive the documents, and from others who might be intercepting your communications.

 ### How is afriLeaks different from Wikileaks?

-AfriLeaks isn't like Wikileaks.
-Wikileaks publishes the information it receives directly.
-AfriLeaks, on the other hand, is a highly secure mailbox connecting investigative media houses to whistleblowers.
+afriLeaks isn't like Wikileaks.
+Wikileaks publishes the information it receives directly. afriLeaks, on the other hand, is a highly secure mailbox connecting investigative media houses to whistleblowers.
 Documents shared on afriLeaks form the beginning of a journalistic inquiry, instead of being shared directly on the web.

 ### How do you select media organisations?